-Daniel and I spent a day volunteering in Budapest at Noah’s Ark Animal Shelter.
+During my time in Budapest I volunteered at the Noah’s Ark Animal Shelter.

-It’s the biggest shelter in Hungary and has over 1,000 residents.
-Of course, there are plenty of dogs but it also has cats, goats, pigs, chickens, a llama and many more animals to meet there as well.
+It’s the biggest shelter in Hungary and has over 1,000 residents!
+So, while we got to see tons of dogs there were also cats, goats, pigs, chickens, a llama and many more animals to meet there as well.

-I definitely recommend taking a few hours out of your day to volunteer in Budapest and spend some time with the doggos in need of love at Noah’s Ark.
+I definitely recommend taking a few hours out of your day next time you’re in Budapest and spending time with the doggos in need of love at Noah’s Ark.

 Get to Noah’s Ark Animal Shelter Without a Car